I'm sure you'll agree with me when I say:

 Because you aren’t getting enough energy that regular sleep provides, your body will look for a substitute source of energy through an increase in ghrelin, the hunger hormone.

-When you’re tired and sleepy, it’s hard to watch what you eat, craving for things to help keep you awake.
+When you’re tired and sleepy, it’s difficult to watch what you eat.
+You invariably crave foods that help keep you awake.
 At the same time, sleep deprivation reduces your body’s level of leptin, hormones that suppress your appetite.
 Sleeping for fewer than six hours increases your risk of obesity since lack of sleep can greatly affect your metabolism.

 Many people believe that it’s essential to stay up late to finish work without thinking about the consequences.
 Lack of sleep seriously affects your ability to focus, rationalize, and maintain cognitive function.
 You’ll notice a gradual decrease in motivation and sense of creativity.
 If it’s possible, it’s best to finish work on time and get enough sleep since waking up well-rested can improve your productivity and overall performance.